 Pons returned one more time to the WRC, participating in four events of the 2014 season, driving Mitsubishi in Italy and Ford Fiesta R5 in three events (Germany, France, Spain).
 His best result was the third place in the RC2 class at ADAC Rallye Deutschland.
 The last WRC event for Pons was 2014 Rally Catalunya.

 After that, he slowed down his rallying activities, focusing on Dakar Rally.
-In January 2016, he had a successful debut at Dakar Rally with South Racing's Ford Ranger and took the third place.
+In January 2016, he had a successful debut at Dakar Rally with South Racing's Ford Ranger.
 He reached the finish and was classified 29th.
 In 2017, the race started well, with the second fastest time on Stage 1.
 But, Pons rolled his Ford Ranger on the next stage and the game was over.